mainmatter/mainmatter.com/src/posts/2022-10-12-making-a-bet-on-rust.md

 entire classes of errors.
-That does not only make code more stable at runtime and less likely to run into unforeseen errors in production, but also makes it easier to make changes to systems and maintain them over time compared to dynamically typed languages (going back to strongly typed languages is a general trend in the industry of course, most prominently demonstrated by the huge success that TypeScript had over the past few years).
+That does not only make code more stable at runtime and less likely to run into unforeseen errors in production, but also makes it easier to make changes to systems and maintain them over time compared to dynamically typed languages (going back to strongly typed languages appears to be a general trend in the industry, most prominently demonstrated by the huge success that TypeScript had over the past few years).

-Finally, building system in Rust is a competitive advantage in an industry that continues to fight for the best talents like no other.
+Finally, building systems in Rust is a competitive advantage in an industry that continues to fight for the best talents like no other.
 As mentioned above, Rust has been
 [voted the most loved language](https://survey.stackoverflow.co/2022/#section-most-loved-dreaded-and-wanted-programming-scripting-and-markup-languages)